 On June 13, 2023, Edmonton Global hosted a webinar on the 5,000 Hydrogen Vehicle Challenge.
 It was an informative session for companies interested in joining and supporting the 5,000 Hydrogen Vehicle Challenge.
 The goal of the Challenge is to get 5,000 hydrogen and dual-fuel vehicles on the road in Western Canada in five years.

-There is a lot of work underway that is already supporting this transition – including some leading pilot projects being advanced by our commercial transportation sector, buy municipalities within our region, and by the Edmonton International airport.
+There is a lot of work underway that is already supporting this transition – including some leading pilot projects being advanced by our commercial transportation sector, buy municipalities within our Region, and by the Edmonton International airport.

-To elaborate on this more, Brent Lakeman, Director of the Hydrogen Initiative at Edmonton Global, walked attendees through the background of the Challenge, what it hopes to achieve and how we can “break the chicken and the egg” challenge, once and for all by scaling up some of the pilot projects in the region, and across Alberta.
+To elaborate on this more, Brent Lakeman, Director of the Hydrogen Initiative at Edmonton Global, walked attendees through the background of the Challenge, what it hopes to achieve and how we can “break the chicken and the egg” challenge, once and for all by scaling up some of the pilot projects in the Region, and across Alberta.

-The Edmonton region is home to the Alberta Zero Emissions Truck Electrification Collaboration – or AZETEC – Canada’s first-ever heavy-duty alternative fuel demonstration where two long-range fuel cell trucks will be travelling between Edmonton and Calgary.
+The Edmonton Region is home to the Alberta Zero Emissions Truck Electrification Collaboration – or AZETEC – Canada’s first-ever heavy-duty alternative fuel demonstration where two long-range fuel cell trucks will be travelling between Edmonton and Calgary.
 The AMTA hydrogen truck demonstrations, have also allowed companies in Alberta the opportunity to test hydrogen-powered heavy-duty trucks in their daily operations.
 This project is incorporating both fully hydrogen-powered and dual-fuel technologies.

 Other notable developments presented during the webinar, is the work being done to support the development of critical infrastructure to support these pilot projects, and more importantly, some of the early investments we are seeing from the private and public sectors.
 The 5,000 Hydrogen Vehicle Challenge will pool all this ongoing work across the entire hydrogen supply chain to accelerate demand and create economies of scale.
-“Our path to net-zero runs through the Edmonton region,” Brent Lakeman emphasized.
+“Our path to net-zero runs through the Edmonton Region,” Brent Lakeman emphasized.

 Brent led a discussion with a couple panellists that provided further insight into the hydrogen sector, both locally and internationally.